 I personally subscribe to the list in ‘Digest’ mode, which automatically sends me 3 or 4 convenient ‘chunks’ of daily emails, indexed by topic so I can easily skim the contents for postings which interest me.

 A wealth of information originally posted by the hundreds of Vanagon.com Mailing List members, now compiled and offered here by list member John Meeks.
 If you haven’t had the dubious pleasure of subscribing to the mailing list in past years, here is your chance to read some of the more helpful and instructive posts by various members, conveniently arranged by category for your browsing and wrenching pleasure.

 This mailing list is similar to the Vanagon.com list, but with significantly less traffic, as it pertains only to the relatively rare diesel-powered vans.
 Still, it has attracted a loyal and growing group of avid and knowledgeable members, and is an excellent resource.

 VW Diesel Parts.com forum

 Covering all manner of topics related to the diesel engines used in a variety of VW cars, trucks, and vans, of nearly all vintages.
 Lots of good advice from shadetree mechanics who casually tear-down their VW diesels to replace head gaskets, crankshaft bearings, or connecting rods.
 It has been said that a wise man learns from his mistakes, but a VERY wise man learns from the mistakes of OTHERS.
-The occassional gory photo of scored crank journals, burnt valves, or twisted camshafts found here should encourage you to properly maintain your own VW diesel.
+The occasional gory photo of scored crank journals, burnt valves, or twisted camshafts found here should encourage you to properly maintain your own VW diesel.
 If not, these guys will be there to talk you through the repair.

 HELP: Mechanics & Volunteers